 Three Steps to Solar Savings

-Palmetto is Solar Savings, Simplified.
+Palmetto is Clean Energy, Simplified.
 Our three-step process is designed to get you up and running so you can plug into savings with less time and no hassle.
 Here’s how it works:

 See how much you could save

 Get a custom quote in less than 5 minutes with Palmetto’s solar savings estimator.

 Let us make it happen

 Together, we’ll define a solution to maximize your savings.
 Then, we’ll make it happen!
 From survey and design to permitting and installation—we manage the details so you don’t have to.

 Tap into long-term savings and support

 With ongoing support, maintenance, and monitoring plus our optional Palmetto Protect program, you can count on risk-free savings with Palmetto.

 Why Palmetto?Since 2010, we’ve helped thousands of homeowners across the US access clean solar energy with end-to-end solutions that promise results you can track and savings you can count on.